Manufacturing an End to Maternal Mortality

 “Business can innovate solutions to reach underserved populations in new and more enduring ways,” said Bai.

-Wanting to learn how to succeed as an entrepreneur, she found the Global Social and Sustainable Enterprise M.B.A. program at Colorado State University.
+Wanting to learn how to succeed as an entrepreneur, she enrolled in the Global Social and Sustainable Enterprise M.B.A. program – now the Impact MBA – at Colorado State University’s College of Business.
 This program was a natural fit with her personal and career goals to solve social, economic, and environmental problems around the world.

 “No woman should die or suffer from a preventable cause, especially while giving life in childbirth.”